mrgrain/cdk-esbuild/README.md

   Force the asset to use Docker bundling and skip local bundling.
 This can be useful in CI environments.
 The `projectRoot` path will be mounted into the container as context.

 - `buildOptions` as per esbuild [(reference)](https://esbuild.github.io/getting-started/#build-scripts) \
   Regular defaults apply, with a few changes as noted below.
-Generally speaking overwriting entrypoint or output options is not supported, as these are inferred from cdk.
+Generally speaking usage of entry and output options are limited, as these are inferred from cdk.

+- `buildOptions.outdir` \
+  The path for the outdir is defined by cdk.
+However setting this option allows to write files into a subdirectory.
+For example `{ outdir: 'js' }` will create an asset that has a single directory called `js`, which contains all build files.
+This approach can be useful for static website deployments, where JavaScript code should go into a sub-directory.

 ### `TypeScriptCode`, `JavaScriptCode`